Madrid-Barça

 These so-called levers have also led to the emergence of other companies that have taken over Barça's assets on a long-term basis in exchange for short-term money.
 Sixth Street holds 25% of the television rights in La Liga for the next 25 years; Blaugrana Invest (a company affiliated with Socios.com), Vestigia, Hellgas, Aramark and Orpheus Media share 26.9% of the share capital of Barça Produccions (the club's audiovisual division) and 475 boxes.
 VIP The Camp Nou will be held by New Era Visionary Group and Forta Advisors Limited for 25 years.

 "I've always maintained that it's not about an ownership model.
 It's about management.
 There are very well-managed clubs and listed companies with all the theoretical requirements that lead to disasters and bankruptcy," Eduard Romeu, former economic vice president of Barça during Laporta's term, told ARA.
-"At the same time, Barça's ownership model is attractive precisely because it sets it apart.
+"At the same time, Barça's ownership model is attractive precisely because it sets them apart.
 And as they always say, everyone wants what they can't have.
 And since Barça can't be bought, it's even more valuable," he continued.

 The Sword of Damocles